Bio-Prime/documentation/docs/index.md

 ![users](./users.png)

-To add a new user to the list click on the Add (+) sign in the top right corner of the list.
+To add a new user to the list, click on the Add (+) sign in the top right corner of the list.

 ![users1](./users1.png)